 A democratic leader is one who places high value on the diverse skills, qualities and knowledge base of their team.
 They will work to cultivate consensus within the group by consistently asking those around them, “What do you think?”
 Doing so will tap into the collective wisdom the group has to offer in order to discover the next best step, and allow others to develop confidence in the leader.

 United States senators, regardless of their party affiliations, are theoretically democratic leaders in that the decisions they make are heavily informed by the thoughts, opinions and desires of their constituents.
 This is a very collaboration-heavy leadership style that makes for effective long-term planning.

 That said, this style of leadership is not an ideal approach in an emergency or crisis, as it can be more time-consuming than other styles.
 It’s beneficial to know where your team stands on any given issue, but sometimes you have to make decisions – especially fast ones – alone.

 Visionary leaders are at their best when it comes to finding new directions and new potential solutions to a given problem.
 This type of leader relies on abstract thinking and can envision possibilities that many others aren’t yet able to see.
 They’re “big picture” thinkers who can see future potential and articulate it to the group.
 They tend to be passionate, creative and open-minded and are most effective at inspiring forward momentum.

 Steve Jobs is a quintessential visionary leader.
-Known for his big ideas and his knack for innovation, he’s infamous for being able to envision a future that’s yet to exist, as seen through his groundbreaking technology.
+Known for his big ideas and his knack for innovation, he’s infamous for being able to envision a future that didn’t quite exist (yet!) through the lens of his groundbreaking technology.